-West Seattle water taxi suspended because of dock flaw
+West Seattle water taxi suspended through weekend over dock flaw

-King County has halted its water taxi service to and from West Seattle because of a damaged metal pin at the westside Seacrest dock.
+King County has halted its water taxi service to and from West Seattle through the weekend, because of a worn-out metal pin at the westside Seacrest dock.

-Service was suspended Wednesday night and Thursday morning.
-There’s no word yet about Thursday evening and Friday service.
+Service was suspended Wednesday night and is expected to resume Monday morning, said Metro Transit spokesman Jeff Switzer.

-A county transit alert says that an inspection at Seacrest found that one of the pins connecting the gangway to the shore is damaged, so trips were canceled “out of an abundance of caution.”
+A county transit alert said that an inspection at Seacrest found that one of the pins connecting the gangway to the shore is damaged, so trips were canceled “out of an abundance of caution.”

+That pin, and a connecting metal plate, were rubbing against each other and wearing out, said Switzer.
+Those parts form a hinge at the top of the gangway.

 Riders descend from a parking lot and walk down to water level to meet the boat.
 The wooden walkway rises and falls with the tide, and shimmies when waves hit the shoreline.